ARTICLES

 Drippy, Feathery, Spiny Growths Emerge From the Digital Flowers of Hannes Hummel

-The creation of the flower artworks was a highly exploratory process, blending traditional graphic design tools with experimental techniques.
+The creation of the flower artworks was a highly exploratory process, combining traditional graphic design tools with experimental techniques.

 Floral Art